JdenHartog/osdoc/content/pages/manual/devices/vuams.md

 - <http://www.vu-ams.nl/>

-## Using the SR Box from Python inline code
+## Using the vu-ams from Python inline code

 # class __AMS__